Amaia-CARDIEL/Pruning_CNNs_Reproducibility_Challenge/README.md

   between the article's method ("operator_norm") and 2 baselines methods ("l1_norm" and "GM_norm").

-The '**Results**' folder contains the most relevant graphs (from tensorboard and matplotlib) produced during our experiments, using the above scripts.
+The '**Graphic_results**' folder contains the most relevant graphs (from tensorboard and matplotlib) produced during our experiments, using the above scripts.